Floriannue/CORApy/readme_florian2.md

 6. Go to back to step 2 with n+=1 and continue until you are at the end of the List

-**Your current task** is pyCORA Set-Enclosure Test: create random Zonotope and verify if neuralNetwork/evaluateZonotopeBatch computes Output Sets that contain many Samples (>1000).
-MATLAB example: cora/unitTests/nn/layers/linear/testnn_nnLinearLayer_evalutateZonotopeBatch.m, cora/unitTests/nn/layers/nonlinear/testnn_nnReLULayer_evalutateZonotopeBatch.m.
+**Your current task** is to ensure Translate_Cora\cora_python\nn\neuralNetwork\verify.py and verify_helpers.py are correctly translated and working like matlab (run tests).
 In case of error compare all dependencies and every methode involved against matlab and create python-matlab debug scripts (you can execute matlab code)